cosmos/cosmos-sdk/CONTRIBUTING.md

 Ensure that you base and target your PR on the `master` branch.

 All feature additions should be targeted against `master`.
 Bug fixes for an outstanding release candidate should be targeted against the release candidate branch.
-Release candidate branches themselves should be the only pull requests targeted directly against master.

 ### Development Procedure